 By default, LI data shall not be stored in a UDSF/UDR which is shared by multiple NFs unless specifically authorised by the ADMF.

-Any storage of LI data outside of the POI in the UDSF/UDR must be auditable by the ADMF.
+Any storage of LI data outside of the POI in the UDSF/UDR shall be auditable by the ADMF.

-The interface between the POI/NF and the UDSF/UDR must be protected such that an attacker cannot identify targeted users based on observation of this interface. (i.e. access to the UDSF/UDR must be identical for both intercepted and non-intercepted user communications).
+The interface between the POI/NF and the UDSF/UDR shall be protected such that an attacker cannot identify targeted users based on observation of this interface. (i.e. access to the UDSF/UDR shall be identical for both intercepted and non-intercepted user communications).

 The use and placement of a UDSF/UDR within an NF/POI design shall not introduce additional interception delay compared with non-separated compute and storage.